berniebear/trec_is/README.md

 - Use time to predict the priority of tweets, and give high priority tweets more weights in train
 - Use indicator terms (such as forming a bag of words) in 2018 training data, because it is a quite important label provided by human labelers
 - Retrain skip-thought on additional data
+- Change labels in data file according to the [changes in 2019](http://dcs.gla.ac.uk/~richardm/TREC_IS/2019/2019Changes.html)

+### Apr12 Discussion
+Junpei:
+- [done] Add Hashtag feature
+- Tune models
+- Event-wise model.
+By the way, the event of each test tweet will be informed, so we can manually choose classifier for each event
+- Add neural models

+Xinyu:
+- Add other handcrafted feature, read CBNU paper (last year first prize) and adopt some hand-crafted features
+- Temporal information feature
+- Additional data feature (from the additional data collected)
+- image feature classifier

 ### Mar29 Discussion